claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 The only way to make a fair comparison between the ad on the NYT and the one on Dictionary.com is normalizing per spend.

 So I checked the total number of impressions and total spend for the different categories.
-CBIN has the lowest number of impressions per spend, and the highest spend overall.
+CBIN has the lowest number of impressions per spend.

 ![Impressions per spend]({{ "/images/posts/assets/creative-report/imps_ps_bar.png" | absolute_url }})
 <p style="text-align: center; font-size:12px;">Impressions per dollar spend by creative category</p>